andreterceiro/dio-az-204--azure-functions/README.md

 # Environment variables

 One advice of the teacher is to use environment variables to store sensitive data, like sensible data of databases.

+# Identities

+You can also use an identity related to the sensible data.
+Teacher said that this is recommended.